Arts County Fair

-Arts County Fair (ACF) was an annual large outdoor benefit concert/beer garden that ran from 1992 to 2007 at Thunderbird Stadium at the University of British Columbia, Vancouver, British Columbia, Canada.
+Arts County Fair (ACF) was an annual large outdoor benefit concert/beer garden that ran from 1992 to 2007 at Thunderbird Stadium at the University of British Columbia, Vancouver, Canada.

 Arts County Fair was the largest student-run event in Canada; organized, produced, and promoted by the students of the Arts Undergraduate Society of the University of British Columbia.

 Event

 It combined several bands of different musical genres, one hundred and fifty volunteers, and fifteen thousand patrons to create the most widely anticipated campus event at the University of British Columbia.
 The fair was not held on a specific date each year, but instead on the last day of classes at UBC.
 This usually put the fair during the first and sometimes second week of April each year.
 It has been estimated that over 160,000 people have attended the event.

-It usually ran from 12 noon to 8pm, and was attended by students from across British Columbia, by members of the local music and recording industries, as well as the general public.
+It usually ran from 12 p.m. to 8 p.m., and was attended by students from across British Columbia, by members of the local music and recording industries, as well as the general public.
 Arts County Fair was a charity event, and each year the proceeds from the concert were donated to two local or national charities.